Roswell (TV series): Season two

-Nasedo, the shape shifter who was protecting the teen aliens as well as acting as a father to Tess, is killed by Congresswoman Whitaker at the beginning of the season.
-As Tess has nowhere to go, she moves in with Sheriff Valenti and his son Kyle.
-Shortly after, the "pod squad" destroys the Harvest.
-It is revealed during the "Harvest" that Isabel was named Vilandra on Antar.
-Vilandra was in love with Kivar, Max's enemy and rival, and betrayed her family in favor of Kivar.
-This haunts Isabel so much it creates a rift between her and Max when they find out another set of clones of the Royal Four were created.
-The clones, known as the "dupes", are exact copies of Michael, Max, Isabel and Tess, only they grew up in the sewers of New York City.
-Their names are Rath (Michael's clone), Zan (Max's clone), Lonnie (Isabel's clone), and Ava (Tess's clone).
+Tess's shape-shifting father Nasedo is killed by Congresswoman Whitaker, and Tess moves in with Sheriff Valenti and his son Kyle.
+The Roswell aliens destroy the Harvest and find out more about their past.
+Isabel is disturbed that on their home planet she was named Vilandra and was in love with Kivar, Max's enemy and rival, and betrayed her family in favor of Kivar.
+They also discover a second set of alien clones of the Royal Four were created, landing on Earth in New York City, exact copies of Michael, Max, Isabel and Tess, named Rath (Michael's clone), Zan (Max's clone), Lonnie (Isabel's clone), and Ava (Tess's clone).
+These clones have killed their Max/Zan and come to Roswell to convince Max to join them at a summit meeting of the families of the five warring planets.